The history of the Aboriginal Tent Embassy

 Two years later, in 1965, Indigenous Australian rights activist Charles Perkins led a group of students on a bus tour—The Freedom Ride—of First Nations communities in New South Wales.

-This movement aimed to raise awareness of the poor living conditions faced by Indigenous Australian people and campaign for change.
+This movement aimed to expose systemic racism, such as segregation in public facilities and housing, as well as raise awareness of the poor living conditions faced by Indigenous Australian people.

 The Wave Hill walk-off in 1966 was a landmark protest against the working conditions and pay of Indigenous Australian stockmen on a cattle station in the Northern Territory.